 \section{Discussion}

-In this section, by analyzing the energy function, we discuss why there are two types of magnetic domain pattern formation process for similar labyrinthine structures but have different domain formation processes, which change from continuous to discrete formation depending on the increase in $\alpha$.
-From the results of numerical simulations, it can be seen that when an inverse magnetic domain is generated, the region other than the inverse magnetic domain does not change in response to changes in the external magnetic field, but only the region within the inverse magnetic domain changes (see Appendix~\ref{appendix2}).
-Therefore, by placing the scalar variable $\phi$ as the magnetic moment characterizing the inverse magnetic domain, the energy function $H(\phi\left(\bm{r}\right))$ [Eq.~\eqref{energy}] is reduced to the following energy function $H'(\phi )$ (see Appendix~\ref{appendix2}):
+Here, by analyzing the energy function, we discuss why there are two types of magnetic domain pattern formation process for similar labyrinthine structures but have different domain formation processes, which change from continuous to discrete formation depending on the increase in $\alpha$.
+From the results of numerical simulations, it can be seen that when an inverse magnetic domain is generated, the region other than the inverse magnetic domain does not change in response to changes in the external magnetic field, but only the region within the inverse magnetic domain changes (see \ref{appendix2}).
+Therefore, by placing the scalar variable $\phi$ as the magnetic moment characterizing the inverse magnetic domain, the energy function $H(\phi\left(\bm{r}\right))$ [Eq.~\eqref{energy}] is reduced to the following (see \ref{appendix2}):